davegbade/Project-2-Machine-Learning/README.md

 Kohavi,R. (1996).
 Scaling Up the Accuracy of Naive-Bayes Classifiers: A Decision-Tree Hybrid.
 In Proceedings of the Second International Conference on Knowledge Discovery and Data Mining (pp. 202–207).

 Lichman,M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

+The stakeholders for the “Adult” dataset are researchers and data scientists who are interested in exploring and demonstrating data pre-processing and machine learning techniques.
+The problem that this dataset is trying to solve is predicting whether a given adult makes more than $50,000 a year based on attributes such as education, hours of work per week, etc. This is a classification problem that can be used to explore techniques for imbalanced classification1.

+Strengths:

+The model can accurately predict whether a given adult makes more than $50,000 a year based on the available attributes.
+The model can be used to identify which attributes are most important for predicting income level.
+Limitations:

+The model may have high false positive and false negative rates, which can affect the accuracy of the predictions.
+The model may not be able to capture all of the relevant information in the dataset, which can lead to inaccurate predictions.
+It is important to keep these strengths and limitations in mind when using the model to make predictions.
+Stakeholders should be aware of the potential limitations of the model and take steps to mitigate any negative impacts on their decision-making process.